 What role does INTERPOL play in IIPCIC?

 INTERPOL is the world’s leading international police organization with 190 member countries.
-The Trafficking in Illicit Goods and Counterfeiting Programme has established a reputation for providing regional and global leadership by coordinating and facilitating cross‐industry law enforcement interventions into transnational organized IP crime.
+The Trafficking in Illicit Goods and Counterfeiting Sub-Directorate has established a reputation for providing regional and global leadership by coordinating and facilitating cross‐industry law enforcement interventions into transnational organized IP crime.
 These have been consistently employed in Africa, Europe, Southeast Asia and South America over a number of years.
-The INTERPOL IP Crime Programme provides global IP crime leadership and is the driving force behind the development and delivery of IIPCIC to ensure it meets partnership needs and expectations.
-On completion of the training IP crime investigators from different countries are better able to contribute to, and participate in, INTERPOL led regional and global interventions in transnational organized IP crime.
+The INTERPOL Trafficking in Illicit Goods and Counterfeiting Sub-Directorate provides global IP crime leadership and is the driving force behind the development and delivery of IIPCIC to ensure it meets partnership needs and expectations.

 Who are Underwriters Laboratories and UL University and why are they involved?